 Department of Biochemistry and Molecular Biology, Nanjing Medical University

-Research Focus: Roles of inflammation and glucolipotoxicity in pancreatic β Cell failure in
+Research Focus: Roles of inflammation and glucolipotoxicity in pancreatic β Cell failure in diabetes

 2002-2004 Residency,